FMCSA and DOT regulations

 Fines

-In addition to the monetary penalties, FMCSA requires carriers to perform log audits, random drug testing, and driver training.
+In addition to the monetary penalties, DOT FMCSA regulations require carriers to perform log and fleet compliance audits, random drug testing, and driver training.
 All of these activities add up quickly.
-In fact, according to the FMCSA, the total cost of not complying with federal motor carrier safety regulations exceeds $10 billion annually.
+In fact, according to the FMCSA, the total cost of not complying with the federal motor carrier safety regulations exceeds $10 billion annually.

 OOS Costs